 Springboard and ICT Skills Conversion Programme

 The ICT skills conversion programme is being provided as part of the joint Government-Industry ICT Action Plan 2014 - 2018.
-The programme is targeted at jobseekers who already hold a level 8 or equivalent qualification and have the capacity and underlying aptitude, to undergo an intensive full-time programme of study and work experience, to acquire honours degree level ICT programming skills.
-The ICT skills conversion programme is also available to eligible participants on a part-time, two year option.
+The programme is targeted at jobseekers who already hold a level 8 or equivalent qualification and have the capacity and underlying aptitude, to undergo an intensive full-time or part-time programme of study and work experience, to acquire honours degree level ICT programming skills.

 Springboard courses and the ICT skills conversion programme are now run as a joint initiative under the banner brand Springboard+.